rachelandrew/grid-by-example/browsers/index.md

 # Current Browser/Rendering Engine Information

 You can view data across different browsers at [Can I Use](http://caniuse.com/#feat=css-grid).
-However this information tends to confuse people as it looks as though IE is the only browser with support.
-Read on to understand the status of Grid Layout in browsers.

 If you find a bug in a browser implementation then the best thing to do is to search the logged bugs for that browser as this will include known bugs and issues still being worked on.
 If you have found something new then you can find [information about logging bugs with browsers here](http://testthewebforward.org/docs/bugs.html).

 ## Blink Rendering Engine (Chrome, Opera)

-**Igalia have posted the [Intent to Ship](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/hBx1ffTS9CQ) for Grid into Chrome.** Chrome 57 is when we expect to see it, estimated release date [March 14th 2017](https://www.chromium.org/developers/calendar).
+Chrome 57 is when we expect to see Grid in Chrome, estimated release date [March 14th 2017](https://www.chromium.org/developers/calendar).

 [Blink Meta Bug](https://code.google.com/p/chromium/issues/detail?id=79180)

-My reference implementation is the one in Blink, unless stated otherwise on an example.
-I am typically using Chrome and Chrome Canary.

 The Blink implementation has been carried out by Igalia, sponsored by Bloomberg.
 You can [read about the implementation work in this post from Igalia](http://blogs.igalia.com/mrego/2015/01/08/css-grid-layout-2014-recap-implementation-status/).